-and standards should specify performance objectives rather than the behavior or manner of compliance that regulated entities must adopt, and be adopted through a process that involves public participation.
-As a result of this Executive Order, OSHA, the Bureau of Safety and Environmental Enforcement (BSEE), the EPA, the Department of Transportation's Pipeline and Hazardous Materials Safety Administration (PHMSA), and the U.S. Coast Guard (USCG) solicited views from the public and stakeholders regarding opportunities to address improving efficiency and effectiveness of safety and environmental regulations and standards in the oil and gas industry.
-These five agencies then convened an expert forum and standards in Texas City, Texas, to explore the benefits of implementing goal or performance-based regulatory models such as the safety case in the oil and gas industry, and ways to advance the use of such models in the US.
+most innovative, and least burdensome tools for achieving regulatory ends.
+Specifically, it directed that agencies review existing and proposed standards and regulations to ensure they effectively protect "public health, welfare, safety, and our environment while promoting economic growth, innovation, competitiveness, and job creation."
+Finally, the order emphasized that to the extent feasible, regulations and standards should specify performance objectives rather than the behavior or manner of compliance that regulated entities must adopt, and be adopted through a process that involves public participation.
+As a result of this Executive Order, OSHA, the Bureau of Safety and Environmental Enforcement (BSEE), the U.S. Environmental Protection Agency (EPA), the Department of Transportation's Pipeline and Hazardous Materials Safety Administration (PHMSA), and the U.S. Coast Guard (USCG) solicited views from the public and stakeholders regarding opportunities to address improving efficiency and effectiveness of safety and environmental regulations and standards in the oil and gas industry.
+These five agencies then convened an expert forum in September 2012 in Texas City, Texas, to explore the benefits of implementing goal or performance-based regulatory models such as the safety case in the oil and gas industry, and ways to advance the use of such models in the US.
 The forum included a discussion of the safety case regulatory regime as a performance-based regulatory model, and industrial safety and accident analysis expert Dr. Andrew Hopkins spoke in support of that model.